Haikira/VGLogger/README.md

   }
 ]

-GET /games/{id} Returns a game and all platforms it belongs to
+GET /games/{id} Returns a game and all platforms it belongs to.

 Response